Exia081/tech-blog/content/about.en.md

 ---
 title: "About"
-date: 2024-01-01
+date: 2024-01-05
 description: "About Exia Huang - Software Engineer and Technology Enthusiast"
 ---

-Hey there!
-I'm **Exia Huang** 👋 - a software engineer who's totally obsessed with technology and loves learning new stuff.
-Right now, I'm working in the smart hardware industry, building cloud services that make cool gadgets work behind the scenes.
+Hello!
+I'm **Exia Huang**, a software engineer passionate about technology and committed to continuous learning.
+Currently, I'm working in the smart hardware industry, developing backend cloud services.

 ## What Gets Me Excited

-I'm a software engineer who's really into:
+I'm a dedicated software engineer with expertise in:

-- **Backend Development**: Building systems that can grow and evolve over time (like a digital LEGO set that keeps getting bigger!)
+- **Architecture Design**: Designing sustainable and evolvable architecture solutions
-- **Making Things Reliable**: Creating solutions that keep websites running smoothly, even when things go wrong
+- **Reliability Engineering**: Analyzing website performance bottlenecks and providing systematic solutions
-- **Business Analysis**: I love digging deep into how businesses work, finding the pain points, and figuring out how people, processes, systems, and business goals all fit together.
-It's like being a detective, but for companies!
+- **Business Analysis**: Deeply analyzing business operations, identifying pain points, and understanding the relationships between business, systems, processes, and people.
+Based on Domain-Driven Design principles, I provide systematic solutions
-- **Sharing Knowledge**: I read a lot of books and learn from my work experiences, so I share what I discover.
-It helps me grow, and hopefully helps others too!
+- **Knowledge Sharing**: Sharing books I've read, summarizing my work and learning experiences to improve myself, and hopefully help others too

-## My Story So Far
+- **AI Applications**: Exploring AI applications in software development, including AI-assisted development, AI-assisted testing, and AI-assisted operations

-Here's how I got here:
+## My Journey

-- **2011**: Started studying software engineering in Guangzhou.
-My first programming language was C - pretty old school, right?
-I was doing low-level network programming (the kind that makes the internet work).
+- **2011**: Started studying software engineering in Guangzhou,China, initially using C language for low-level network programming development
-- **Internship Days**: Built a hospital logistics warehouse management system.
-I worked on everything - device apps, web apps, and backend services.
-The coolest part?
-It got deployed in 8 hospitals!
-That was the first time I realized my code could actually help people in real life.
-Pretty awesome feeling!
+- **2015**: During my internship, I was responsible for designing and developing a hospital logistics warehouse management system, working on device applications, web applications, and backend services.
+This system was successfully deployed in 8 hospitals, which was the first time I felt the value my work brought to society
-- **Post-Graduation**: I've worked in different industries - internet, education, and now smart hardware.
-Each one taught me something different.
+- **After Graduation**: I've worked in different industries and companies, including mobile phone industry, education industry, and smart hardware industry, where I've been responsible for backend cloud service development and management
-- **Experience**: Spent about 5 years at smaller companies managing backend cloud services, and another 5 years at bigger companies working on company-wide backend systems.
-Both experiences were incredible and taught me so much!
+- **Experience**: About 5 years at smaller companies responsible for backend cloud service development and architecture design, and another 5 years at larger companies designing and developing company-wide backend cloud services.
+These experiences have given me invaluable professional experience that I'll benefit from for life

 ## What I'll Share Here

-I'll be posting regularly about these topics:
+I'll regularly share content in the following areas:

-- **Tech Thoughts**: Deep dives into programming concepts, best practices, and the lessons I've learned (sometimes the hard way!)
+- **Tech Thoughts**: Deep dives into programming concepts, best practices, and lessons learned
-- **Culture & Industry**: My thoughts on tech culture, industry trends, and how to grow in your career
+- **Cultural Thoughts**: Reflections on tech culture,career development, industry trends, and career development
-- **Life Stuff**: Just regular thoughts about life from someone who happens to be a software engineer
+- **Personal Life Reflections**: Thoughts about life from an ordinary person's perspective

-## Let's Connect!
+- **Financial Freedom**: My thoughts on financial freedom as an ordinary person

-I'm always down to chat with fellow developers, tech enthusiasts, or anyone curious about how technology and culture mix together.
+## Contact Me

 - **GitHub**: [@Exia081](https://github.com/Exia081)
 - **Gmail**: [exia081@gmail.com](mailto:exia081@gmail.com)